Albert0i/next-ssg/README.md

 ### II.
 [TL;DR](https://www.merriam-webster.com/dictionary/TL%3BDR)
-At the very moment when a URL is entered or a hyperlink is clicked on a client browser, a HTTP request is fired and zigzagging on it ways till the end point is hit.
-HTTP server receives and resolves the resource, examine and execute code/scripts inside.
-Massages the result with boilerplates, generates HTML and send back to the client along with meta data.
-Typically, code/script execution means pulling data from external databases.
+At the very moment when a URL is entered or a hyperlink is clicked on client browser, a HTTP request is fired, zigzagging, thronging and shouldering through it ways till the end point is reached.
+HTTP server receives and resolves the resource; examines and executes code/scripts inside; merges and massages the resource with predefined boilerplates; generalizes and generates HTML; set for and send back to the client along with meta data (header, status etc).

-As you can see, all works are done on server, and is called *Server Side Rendering*.
-SSR is the traditional way of most of the classic web application behave.
-[PHP](https://www.php.net/) and [ASP.NET Web Forms](https://learn.microsoft.com/en-us/aspnet/web-forms/) are import milestones.
-Server, per se, should be powerful enough and equipped with many modules/plugins or drivers of software or even hardware.
+As you can see, everything is done on the server and thus named *Server Side Rendering*.
+SSR is the traditional way of which the majority classic web applications behave.
+[PHP](https://www.php.net/) and [ASP.NET Web Forms](https://learn.microsoft.com/en-us/aspnet/web-forms/) are prominent milestones.
+Typically, code/scripts execution means pulling data from external databases.
+Server, per se, is the only workhorse and hence must be of great capacity in terms of RAM, CPU power as well as network bandwidth, and always equipped with modules/plugins, software drivers and whatsoever pieces of things whenever it is necessary.

-Another approach is like this, whenever a request is hit on the end point.
-A *barebone* HTML attendant with [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) code are sent back to client browser.
-Forthwith, the code takes control and subsequent HTTP requests are sent to [API Gateway](https://microservices.io/patterns/apigateway.html) for necessary resources.
-Data are returned to client browser again and be merged with the barefone and display as HTML content.
+Human evolves and so does web application.
+This time when a request reached the end point.
+Only a *barebone* HTML attendant with [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) code are sent back to client browser.
+From then on, it takes control and subsequent HTTP requests are initiated to [API Gateway](https://microservices.io/patterns/apigateway.html) for any necessary resources.
+Data are returned to client browser and be merged with the barefone and finallly HTML contents are displayed.

 Typically, this process is known as [Hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)).
 The data to be return is in [json](https://www.json.org/json-en.html) format.

-As you may see, there are two servers, the first one serves static files which can be hosted on low-end HTTP server such as [nginx](https://nginx.org/en/).
-API Gateway is responsible for database manipulation and serves with [REST API](https://restfulapi.net/).
-Client code invokes API call but doesn't perceive what database it's running on.
-This is called *Client Side Rendering*.
-CSR is the contemporary way of most of the single-page application behave.
-Code can be written in pure javascript or more on using [jQuery](https://jquery.com/), or even on front end frameworks such as [React](https://react.dev/), [Vue](https://vuejs.org/) or [Angular](https://angularjs.org/).
+As you can see, there are two servers, the first one serves static files which can be hosted on low-end HTTP server such as [nginx](https://nginx.org/en/).
+The second one is API Gateway which is responsible for database manipulation by means of [REST API](https://restfulapi.net/) and thus named *Client Side Rendering*.
+CSR is the contemporary way of which majority modern single-page applications behave.
+Code/script can be written in pure javascript or more often than not using [jQuery](https://jquery.com/), front end frameworks such as [React](https://react.dev/), [Vue](https://vuejs.org/) or [Angular](https://angularjs.org/).
+Typically, code/script which invokes the API calls and pulls data from database but doesn't realize what type of database it's using.

 So far so good...
-It is said that "If benefit doesn't reach hundred fold, don't change the law; If performance doesn't meet ten times, don't change the tool.".
-Everythng has a cost, cost, in terms of web applications, it means time versus money.
-We can achieve the goal of fast response time but low hardware investment and vice versa.
+It's said that "利不百，不變法；功不十，不易器。法古無過，循禮無邪。" (Don't change the law if profit doesn't meet hundredfold; don't change the tool if yield doesn't reach ten times.
+There's nothing wrong with the old way)...
+But verythng has a cost.
+Cost, in terms of web applications, always means time and  money, ie you can't achieve them both.
+You just can't fast response time on low cost hardware investment and vice versa.

 ### III.
 SSG